ftravers/datomic-tutorial/README.md

 Datalog is the query language to extract entities from datomic.
 We have two parts to the datalog, the `:find` part and the `:where` part.
-The query part selects (narrows down) the records (entities).
+The query (`:where`) part selects (narrows down) the records (entities).
 This is truely the querying part.
 So this corresponds to the `WHERE` clause in SQL.
 The `:find` part, is basically what to show from the found records.
 So this naturally corresponds to the `SELECT` part of sql.
 Lets focus on the `:where` part first.

 Where clauses take one or more vector clauses that are of the form: